rmaarle/me41035/content/pages/index.rst

 =============

-We will make use of the `Microsoft Teams`_ platform for all course communication and hybrid lectures.
+We will make use of the `Microsoft Teams`_ platform for all course communication.
 We will use a "Team" named "Special Topics in Sports Engineering 2023" for announcements, hybrid lectures, and channels will also be available for your group to use for group work.
 Hopefully, all communication about the class will stay within the team to simplify working